RobertW24/cop-3710-Amazon-Inventory/README.md

 Creating the Schema:

-- Use the sql script named "create_db.sql" to generate the schema for the ER design.
+- Use the SQL script named "create_db.sql" to generate the schema for the ER design.

 - [link](create_db.sql)